MohammadrezaFarahmand/Shopping-store/README.md

 The page will reload if you make ei
 You will also see any lint errors in the cons
 ### `n
-Launches the test runner in the interative
+Launches the test runner in the interativ
 See the section about [running tests](https://facboo.github.i/cre-reat-app/docs/runing-tests) for more information.
 ### `npm ru
 Builds the app for production to the `build` fold